selforganising/book/assignments/week3homework.md

-# Week 3 and 5 homeworks
+# Weeks 3 and 5 homework

 ##hapi